Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 ### Music

 An embedded Spotify player which plays their current and previous album.
 The Spotify player allows for 30sec of samples before asking to join spotify for free, or if already a member a quick access to Wreck of blues.
 In Sweden spotify is a very common app on devices.
-News articles on the band performances and reviews are also presented here.

 ### Video

 A Youtube embedded player that shows a live 12min performance of the band.
 This shows the skills and the interaction of the band towards the audience.